insensefi/corporate/README.md

 # corporate

-A Clojure library designed to ... well, that part is up to you.
+A library for generating and parsing ISO 20022 messages

 ## Usage

-FIXME
+TODO

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Niklas Närhinen

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.